 Actions where there are concerns about a child

-The following flow chart (it cannot be edited) is taken from page 13 of Keeping Children Safe in Education 2019 as the key education safeguarding document.
+The following flow chart is taken from page 22 of Keeping Children Safe in Education 2021 as the key education safeguarding document.
 As outlined previously, online safety concerns are no different to any other safeguarding concern.